shiva/blog/content/posts/2025/the-insanity-continuum.md

 >
 > Democracy does not die from a single blow.
 It erodes through a thousand missed chances to stand up.
 This was one of them.
 Let’s not miss the next.

-3. After 6 years of being bound to the American continent, I took a vacation.
-This time, we spent about 8 days in Singapore, and 14 in India.
-I was astounded how much AI changed my travel experience, and equally surprised by the progress in technology adoption in Asia [^1].
-As I finally found value in paying $20/month for ChatGPT, it is useful grounding to read Gary Marcus, who [demands more][6], and provides a counter-balance to the all the hype.
+3. After 6 years of being bound to the American continent, I took a vacation this year.
+This time, we spent 8 days in Singapore, and 14 in India.
+I was astounded how much AI changed my travel experience, and equally surprised by the progress in Asia [^1].
+I finally found value in paying $20/month for ChatGPT.
+However, it is useful to ground oneself in the reality of value created by AI, and temper the hype around it.
+Gary Marcus, [demands more][6] that demos and proof-of-concepts, and provides a counter-balance to the all the hype.

 4. AI hitting the wall -- something that Gary had called out in 2022, now being echoed by [several][7] [industry][8] leaders.
-Worrisome times if you own a lot of AI tethered stocks.
+Worrisome times if you own a lot of AI-tethered stocks.

 [1]: https://www.nytimes.com/2025/04/09/opinion/trump-deportations-gulag-prison.html?unlocked_article_code=1.-U4.zkVo.h_qSJbW2C6_G
 [2]: https://www.forbes.com/sites/alisondurkee/2024/09/04/clarence-thomas-here-are-all-the-ethics-scandals-involving-the-supreme-court-justice-amid-new-ginni-thomas-report/